martincornejo/BatteryRecursiveGPs.jl/kalman/demoBattModel.md

             xid=xid
         )

-Currently is done hardCoded for easiens to read, but it can be easily updated to be completely automatic in function of a Model (Ej.: How is the battery voltage computed) and all the components of the battery
+Currently is done hardCoded for easiens to read (not anymore), but it can be easily updated to be completely automatic in function of a Model (Ej.: How is the battery voltage computed) and all the components of the battery

 The main goal would be to also add a model which will define with ease all the measurement, dynamic, R1 and R2 based on it's components:

     - BattModel(components, model)

+Currently:
+Currently BattModel dh

 ## Improvements

 - Make BattModel easily tuneable in functions of the components and a model as input.
 No need to define by hand measurement, dynamic or R2 computations.
-- Make RGP work with normalization
+- Make RGP work with normalization (Done)
 - Implement RC parameter tuning kalman filter.
+(Done)
 - Make ts on RC a part of the control parameter
-- Make R2 on RC a function
+- Make R2 on RC a function (Done)
 - Make functions to update in-place and return nothing
 - Think is is a good idea so user can components or delete components once a battModel is generated -> Currently not necessary